What is operations management?

 Companies should be careful about the quality and maintenance of their product.
 They improve their product quality to make them preferable to the customers, which is operation management’s primary concern.

-The operation management planning can help to improve the employee’s expertise.
-Operation management supports developing a strong employee base and the provision of a competent workforce to compete in the global market.
+Operation management planning can help to improve the employee’s expertise.
+Operation management supports the development of a strong employee base and the provision of a competent workforce to compete in the global market.

 Improvement of working conditions

 Work activities are critical for people to be motivated to work, which is provided through operations management.

 Operations management is responsible for workplace safety and comfort.
 Employee performance is likely to improve when additional amenities are added.